TechnionTDK/jngram/README.md

 (using *ngram.getText*),
 and the formatted text (using *getTextFormatted*).

-Consult the class *JbsSpanFormatter* for the implementation of a formatter for a real-world problem.
+Consult the class *JbsNgramFormatter* for the implementation of a formatter for a real-world problem.

 # Adding tags to relevant ngrams (tagging)